ggluo/ggluo.github.io/_pages/about.md

 I'm doing my Ph.D. in computer science, at University of Goettingen from 2020.
 I worked closely with [Prof. Dr. Martin Uecker](https://scholar.google.com/citations?user=r7BG-ZYAAAAJ&hl=en) at UMG and [IBI](https://www.tugraz.at/institute/ibi/institute/team/) at Graz University of Technology.

+A final year Ph.D. candidate in computer science from the University of Göttingen

 My academic background is machine learning, magnetic resonance imaging, signal/image processing, optimization, inverse problems.